tachyonlabs/raspberry_pi_slide_and_video_show/README.md

 If your Raspberry Pi isn't connected to the Internet, or if you haven't obtained an Instagram Access Token for the Instagram account you want to use, and entered it correctly as the `self.INSTAGRAM_ACCESS_TOKEN` value at the beginning of the code, you'll see error messages about that instead of photos and videos.

 If at any point you want to close the slideshow, just press `Esc`.

+Note: Photos and videos uploaded to Instagram can definitely vary in aspect ratio, and sometimes small Instagram photos in particular will have sort of built-in borders above and below, but if all of your photos and videos are displaying with large black borders around them, with none of them having any edges flush with the edges of the monitor or TV, you may want to try [adjusting your Raspberry Pi's overscan settings](http://www.opentechguides.com/how-to/article/raspberry-pi/28/raspi-display-setting.html) to improve the appearance.